eXist-db/node-exist/readme.md

   await rc.post('count(//p)', '/db')
   ```

-- `put(data, path)` which allows to create resources in the database.
+- `put(data, path)`: create resources in the database.
-  If sub-collections are missing they will be created for you.
+  If sub-collections in path are missing, they will be created for you.
   The server will respond with StatusCode 400, Bad Request, for not-well-
   formed XML resources.
+In this case, the body contains a detailed
+  description of the validation error.

   ```js
   await rc.put('<root />', '/db/rest-test/test.xml')
   ```

-- `get(path [, options][, writableStream])` to read data from the database.
+- `get(path [, options][, writableStream])`: read data from the database.
   The response body will contain the contents of the resource or
-  a file listing if the provided path is a collection.
+  a file listing, if the provided path is a collection.
-  If a writableStream is passed in the response body will be streamed into it.
+  If a writableStream is passed in, the response body will be streamed into it.

   ```js
   const { body } = await rc.get('/db/rest-test/test.xml')